HoangDaiLam/Course-/README.md

 Well, I believe that Scrum provides a structured but flexible framework for delivering increments of value.
 The Transparency and frequent feedback loops improve product quality and team alignment at the same time then create a strong bond between team memmbers.

+The Scrum Master (Christofer)

+He stand-ups, sprint planning, retrospectives

+Removes impediments blocking the team.

+Coaches the team in Scrum principles.

+The Product Owner (Me)

+I owns and prioritizes the product backlog.

+Defines the original user stories and acceptance criteria.

+Acts as the voice of my company, ensuring business value is delivered.

+Development Team (Praful)

+He is the one who design, build, and test increments.

+Responsible for delivering potentially shippable product increments each sprint.

+Self-organizing, deciding how to accomplish backlog items.